 How can a city's average FAR value be increased?
 How can we retain a city's ease of living with such high density?

 Luckily, there are countless examples, and we can learn from their policies.
 In addition to Barcelona, Copenhagen and Amsterdam are good examples of dense and livable cities.
-The first step in realization is through addressing flaws in urban development, traffic and housing policies.
+The first step in realization is addressing flaws in urban development, traffic and housing policies.

 Focusing on the quality of spaces from a human perspective assures cities remain livable, despite a higher density population.
-Our concept produces a vast set of guidelines that we can apply to our particular site in downtown Boston.
+Our concept produces a vast set of guidelines we can apply to our particular site in downtown Boston.

 Applying these principles to the site in Boston shifts the program to more of a residential focus, including retail and office spaces to enhance the use of space and ensure it's moderately self-sufficient.

 To have a quality urban environment, a minimum of 20% open space (preferably up to 40%) of the total development area.
-Eliminating cross streets and covering the large thoroughfare road helps to optimize land usage.
+Eliminating cross streets and covering the large thoroughfare road helps optimize land usage.

 Car access is restricted to emergency and supply traffic.
-Instead, bicycle-related infrastructure and an additional subway line to commute downtown merge with the existing under-used Blue line.
+Instead, bicycle-related infrastructure and an additional subway line to commute downtown merge with the existing and under-used Blue line.
 Truck routes are maintained in their current form.

 Pedestrians are drawn through the site on their way to work or the ICA and convention center through various paths that tie in the existing harbor walk and other places of cultural interest.
 Open spaces are arranged at the knuckles and alongside these paths.

 The phasing of the project is carried out in stages relating to each single-tower community.
-Each phase has many occupants, buildings, and retail space, to function in isolation from others.
+Each phase has many occupants, buildings, and retail spaces, to function in isolation from others.
 When finalized, the individual steps form a region that is more than the sum of their parts by ensuring shared spaces, environments, and organizational structures.